HERA-Team/direct_optimal_mapping/README.md

 Installation
 ===========

-This package can be installed via `pip`:
+This package can be installed via `pip`.
+After descending into the `direct_optimal_mapping` folder, please run:
 ```
 pip install .
 ```